sebastienheyd/boilerplate/docs/docs/8.x/configuration/app.md

 When `allowImpersonate` is set to true, admins are allowed to view the site as the user of their choice by using a switch in the navbar.

 > You can't switch to an admin user

+---

+## keepalive

+Allows enabling or disabling session keep alive.
+If the value is set to `true`, the session will be maintained until the user logs out.

+Conversely, if the value is set to `false`, the user will be logged out when the session expires.

+---

+## openai

+Allows setting variables for using ChatGPT in TinyMCE